polarfire-soc/icicle-kit-minimal-bring-up-design-bitstream-builder/readme.md

 #### Arguments available on Linux

-Arguments can be used to overwrite tool paths used and also configure the flow that is used to generate a bitstream.
+Arguments can be used to overwrite tool paths used and also configure the flow that is used.

 Multiple tools are used in this flow but these are all contained in either the Libero SoC installation or the SoftConsole installation.
 If one of the arguments shown below is passed all of the tools contained in that installation will be configured automatically by this script (e.g passing the Libero installation also sets the MSS configurator installation path as this is installed with Libero).

 If no arguments are passed and the tools aren't found in the system path the script will attempt to use the default installation directory for a tool.
 If a tool isn't present the script will terminate itself before running any tools.

 The following arguments are available: